germangh/batman/+batman/+preproc/stage1.md

 Preprocessing: Stage 1
 ===

-The first stage consisted in splitting whole-experiment `.mff` files into smaller and easier to handle single-block files.
-The splitting operation was complicated by errors and unexpected breaks during the experimental protocol that led to missing events and other inconsistencies in the generated `.mff` files.
+The first processing stage splits whole-experiment `.mff` files into easier to handle single-block files.
+The splitting operation was complicated by errors and unexpected breaks during the experimental protocol that led to some missing events in the generated `.mff` files.
 This is why the code necessary to produce the splitting is also more complex than one would expect.